sketch-hq/sketch-document/.changeset/great-timers-happen.md

 '@sketch-hq/sketch-file-format': patch
 ---

-add support for document version 125 and sketch 64
+add support for document version 125 and Sketch 64